TheRealAnonymous008/quartz/content/details/engineering/systems/Information in Systems.md

 * Information is a fundamental aspect of systems separate from both matter and energy
 * *Information is the news of difference that makes a difference*.
 It talks about facts in the [[Characterizing Systems|system]] which are relevant for the specific analysis being conducted.
+	* Because it is a difference between two things *it is inherently comparative*.

 * Information flow can be both internal -- facilitating the mechanisms of the system, and external -- allowing the system to respond to the environment.